Learning Outcomes

 This article has covered the following key knowledge points:

-• Forfeiture requires a valid clause and, for non-rent breaches, a section 146 notice.
+- Forfeiture requires a valid clause; for non-rent breaches, a section 146 notice is mandatory; section 146 notice is not required for non-payment of rent

-• Section 17 notice is required before pursuing former tenants or guarantors for fixed sums under new leases.
+- Section 17 notice is required before pursuing former tenants/guarantors for fixed charges under new leases; if paid, an overriding lease may be claimed

 Key Terms and Concepts